-After the global launch of the exotic Vivo Nex dual display, Vivo recently announced the V15 duo in Pakistan, V15 and V15 Pro, which come laced with trendy features and are priced in the midrange segment.
+After the global launch of the exotic Vivo Nex dual display, Vivo recently announced the duo in Pakistan, V15, and V15 Pro, which come laced with trendy features in a mid-range price segment.

 It’s yet another phone where the company is putting all its fancy showoffs at an affordable price, like a bezel-less screen, flashy design, and a pop-up selfie camera, and even a triple rear camera.

 The phone’s launching price starts at Rs.
 49,999 in Pakistan but does it provide enough value to justify its price?
 Let’s dive in the detailed Vivo V15 review to find out.

 - Camera (rear): 24MP + 8MP + 5MP